spoj/gemini-map/README.md

 ### PDF Splitting (`--split-pdf`)

-Using the `-s` or `--split-pdf` flag requires the **PDFium library** to be installed on your system.
-This flag renders each page of a PDF input into a PNG image, which is then processed individually.
-If the flag is not used, or if the PDFium library cannot be initialized, the entire PDF file is processed as a single binary blob (`application/pdf`).
+Using the `-s` or `--split-pdf` flag processes each page of a PDF input individually.
+It uses the `lopdf` crate to extract each page into a separate, single-page PDF document in memory before sending it for processing.
+If the flag is not used, the entire PDF file is processed as a single binary blob (`application/pdf`).
+This feature does **not** require any external libraries like PDFium.

-Please refer to the [`pdfium-render` crate documentation](https://crates.io/crates/pdfium-render) for instructions on installing the PDFium library for your operating system.

 ## Development